Landmine Shoulder Press: Muscle Worked, Benefits, Form

 Does Landmine Press Work Shoulder?

 Yes.
-The exercise does work the shoulder as well as the arms, chest, back, core and glutes.
+The exercise works the shoulder, arms, chest, back, core, and glutes.

-The curving bar path and neutral grip does the exercise a little easier on your shoulders than the Strict Press.
+The curving bar path and neutral grip do the exercise a little easier on your shoulders than the Strict Press.

 Are landmine shoulder presses good for athletes?

-Yes, these are great for overhead athletes, throwers, and any athlete who needs to generate force with their upper body.
-The landmine press builds shoulder strength and size, but also scapular control.
+Yes, these are great for overhead athletes, throwers, and athletes who need to generate force with their upper body.
+The landmine press builds shoulder strength and size but also scapular control.

 Takeaways

-The Landmine shoulder press is an effective exercise for building upper body strength, targeting the shoulders, chest and triceps primarily, and engaging the upper back and core muscles for stability.
+The Landmine shoulder press is an effective exercise for building upper body strength, primarily targeting the shoulders, chest, and triceps and engaging the upper back and core muscles for stability.

 The landmine shoulder press can be added to your workout routine to target different muscle groups and add variety to your training.